DeadlyCrush/DeadlyTrade/README.md

 - Price checking throgh the pathofexile trade.
 - Set priority User request and will be reflect.
 - English will be default UI from now on.
+- Separating Korean and English menu and alert message language resources.
+- Adding user suggestions' function to reflect by priority.
+- Continuing development of core new features that were already planned.

 ## Goal
 - Useful and Convenient Addon for Path of Exile User